KyrilPalaveev/Axisymmetric-Method-of-Characteristics-Nozzle-Designer-with-GUI/README.md

-# Axisymmetric Method of Characteristics Nozzle Designer with GUI - .EXE \n Developed by Kyril Palaveev
+# Axisymmetric Method of Characteristics Nozzle Designer with GUI - .EXE
+  Developed by Kyril Palaveev

 ### HOW TO SETUP Win32/64